bmanders716/bmanders716.github.io/cookbook.md

 Press it, and, when cold, cut it into cutlets or other shapes.

-Egg and bread-crumb twice, and fry in hot fat (345∞) in a frying-basket.
+Egg and bread-crumb twice, and fry in hot fat (345‡©†in a frying-basket.

 Dish on a border of mashed potatoes, and pour brown sauce round them.